Two-state solution: Dual citizenship

 A number of proposals for the granting of Palestinian citizenship or residential permits to Jewish settlers in return for the removal of Israeli military installations from the West Bank have been fielded by such individuals as Arafat, Ibrahim Sarsur and Ahmed Qurei.

 Israeli Minister Moshe Ya'alon said in April 2010 that "just as Arabs live in Israel, so, too, should Jews be able to live in Palestine." ...
 "If we are talking about coexistence and peace, why the [Palestinian] insistence that the territory they receive be ethnically cleansed of Jews?"

 The idea has been expressed by both advocates of the two-state solution and supporters of the settlers and conservative or fundamentalist currents in Israeli Judaism that, while objecting to any withdrawal, claim stronger links to the land than to the state of Israel.

 New-state solution

 Map showing the Sinai Peninsula along the Mediterranean Sea with Gaza and Israel on the right side.

 The New-state solution to the Israeli–Palestinian conflict proposes to resolve the conflict by establishing a new city-state on the Sinai Peninsula along the Mediterranean Sea close to Arish.
-The implementation of a New-state solution would involve the establishment of a democratic independent sovereign State of Palestine away from the State of Israel what is currently Egypt.
+The implementation of a New-state solution would involve the establishment of a democratic independent sovereign State of Palestine away from the State of Israel in what is currently Egypt.